 But it is expected that a major part of this ad spend will be going to Google and Facebook.
 Local advertising solutions provided by Google and Facebook are heavily used by small and medium-sized businesses.
 Publishers should start making their efforts to entice such advertisers, otherwise, the change in online consumer behavior would become a lost opportunity.

 The negative sentiments of publishers are evident, most of them are prepared for lesser revenue.
 But an improvement in the situation can be seen in Pubmatic’s report, and we can only hope that the trend of increasing ad spend sustains.

-As the mid-sized deals are disappearing and the large-size deals are hard to get, it better to turn your focus towards small and fastly executable small size deals.
+As the mid-sized deals are disappearing and the large-size deals are hard to get, it is better to turn your focus towards small and fastly executable small-size deals.
 We can already see that the SMB’s are also getting ready to spend more, you should keep exploring to find new ways of collaborating with such businesses.

 Dealing with the Crisis

 The Coronavirus pandemic has brought many problems in front of the publishers.
 The biggest problem of them all is the increasing traffic and falling revenue.
 As the situation evolves, publishers keep coming out with strategies to deal with the crisis.
 This section of our newsletter aims to inform you about the solutions being taken by the publishers so that you can take similar measures to improve your business as well.

 Focusing on Customer Lifetime Value: